Read a new issue every Friday of Tailgate News! (OCTOBER 2, 2015 now current)

-As always, go to “current issue” for the March 27, 2015 update.
-If you missed March 20, or any Friday issue before, see the old magazines under “older issues” on the dashboard that comes up when you first enter our site.
+As always, go to “current issue” for the May 1, 2015 update.
+If you missed April 24, or any Friday issue before, see the old magazines under “older issues” on the dashboard that comes up when you first enter our site.
 Obits are generally on page 10.
 We are now in 12 pages.
 Thank you to each one who reads us.
-Our average site hits, individual readers, is around 6,000 per week.
+Our average site hits, that is individual readers, are around 5,000 per week.
 With fall upon us, we are expecting to go back up to 6,000 with footballs, beauty pageants, festivals and holidays coming up A complete set of the 130 plus digital magazine issues coming out since January 2013 is under Oldies and printing the pdfs is free.
 Heads up to scrap bookers and those with co-op advertising.
 Our first digital magazine was published in April of 2012.
-Tailgate News started printing in May of 2007, with 3,000 yard throws being the primary means of circulation.
+Tailgate News monthly started printing in May of 2007, with 3,000 yard throws being the primary means of circulation.
 2013 was the first year it has been published weekly and all on a web site.
 Safari and Chrome browsers and Soda or Adobe pdf readers seem to open the pdfs faster than most other methods.
 Otherwise, read us in clusters of pages on “Read” pages.
 If you want to print our pages without copying them to your computer, try the Safari browser or Fire Fox.
 Chrome seems to copy them to your computer first.
 Here is hoping something in the magazine benefits you and yours.
 Thank you for your patience as we harness technology to communicate the fundamentals of small town society, United States style, as perceived by this Baby Boomer.
-Our concentration news towns are Gurdon and Haskell.
-That makes our concentration schools the Gurdon Go-Devils and the Haskell Harmony Grove Cardinals.
+Our concentration news towns are Gurdon and Malvern.
+That makes our concentration schools the Gurdon Go-Devils and the Malvern Leopards.
 We also have regular contributions from the Venom Newspaper, a product of the Fountain Lake Cobras.
 Here is hoping you enjoy the beautiful spring weather.